Know Your Loom

 Jamdani

-A symbol of aristocracy, India’s Jamdani is a fine muslin fabric that came to the lime-light in the Mughal Periods.
+India’s Jamdani is a fine muslin fabric that came to the lime-light in the Mughal Periods.
 More commonly known as the Dhakai Sari it’s a popular saree pick in the Bengali woman’s cupboard, with a long legacy preceding it – back in the 1600s, it was said to be a staple in Jahangir’s closet too.
 Adorned with motifs said to be of Persian origin, the fabric is often recognized by the same popular motifs including the paisley, geometric floral patterns, lotus, and polka dots amongst a variety of others.
-Our collection is inspired by the Jamdani motif art.
-Here, we re-create them into minimalist versions that are hand cut on leather.
+Tan & Loom launched its Jamdani motif art collection in 2019 prior to its digital launch, re-creating the symbols into minimalist versions that are hand cut on leather.
+These bags are available on order only.